LucaCanali/sparkMeasure/docs/prometheus.md

 **Notes:**

- * Sending same metric with different number of dimentions will stop collecting data from Pushgateway with error.
+ * Sending same metric with different number of dimensions will stop collecting data from Pushgateway with error.
 So we send defaults if labelName and/or labelValue is empty.
  * Metrics names, labelName, labelValue must match the format described in the document: https://prometheus.io/docs/instrumenting/exposition_formats/
  * Names that can't be url-encoded will be set to default values.
- * Valid characteers for metrics and label names are: A-Z, a-z, digits and '_'.
+ * Valid characters for metrics and label names are: A-Z, a-z, digits and '_'.
  * Metric name can also contain ':'.
  * Metrics and label names cannot start with digit.
  * All non-matching characters will be replaced with '_'.